 Private Server - client-side license acquisition is administered by the Private License Service of an Altium Infrastructure Server - a free, on-premise server that provides remote Altium product installation and license management.

 Facilitating the ability to enhance your Altium Designer instance, customization of the software is made possible through the concept of Extensions.
 This is a key concept of the system to understand.
 An extension is effectively an add-on to the software, providing extended features and functionality.
 A core set of features and functions are installed and handled transparently as part of the initial install, referred to as System Resources.
-In addition, a range of Optional Extensions are available - packets of functionality that are optionally installed or removed by the user as required.
+In addition, Optional Extensions are available - packets of functionality that are optionally installed or removed by the user as required.
 It is the extension concept that enables the installation to be handcrafted in accordance with design needs.

 Customization of an Altium Designer installation essentially boils down to management of the available extensions.
 Install, update, or remove available extensions as and when you need to.
 Many extensions are available from Altium for use with Altium Designer.
-In addition, and with the Altium DXP Developer extension, you can extend the functionality of Altium Designer yourself through use of the Altium Designer SDK (Software Development Kit) - creating your own extensions for the software.
+In addition, and with the Altium Developer extension, you can extend the functionality of Altium Designer yourself through use of the Altium Designer SDK (Software Development Kit) - creating your own extensions for the software.

-And inherent to the Altium DXP Developer extension is the dedicated DXP Developer Interface - the user interface for manging custom extensions.
+And inherent to the Altium Developer extension is the dedicated Developer Interface - the user interface for manging custom extensions.
 Part of this interface is a publishing feature that enables you to share those extensions securely with a wider audience through release to a global repository of extensions (a Global Extensions Gallery, if you will).
-This is a cloud-based Altium Vault and opens up the possibility for third party developers to offer and trade extensions for Altium Designer, through secure distribution, licensing, and installation of the extensions they craft.
+This is a cloud-based Altium Repository and opens up the possibility for third party developers to offer and trade extensions for Altium Designer, through secure distribution, licensing, and installation of the extensions they craft.

 The global repository of extensions can be accessed through the AltiumLive Partner Dashboard at https://apps.live.altium.com.
 The Dashboard exposes a newly-published extension to other registered users, such as those in a company group, by providing controlled distribution and (if necessary) licensing of the extension.